learn-co-curriculum/solving-a-lab-osx/README.md

 When your local tests are passing, you'll be ready to submit the lab.

-<a href='https://learn.co/lessons/solving-a-lab-osx' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/solving-a-lab-osx' title='Solving a Lab - OSX'>Solving a Lab - OSX</a> on Learn.co and start learning to code for free.</p>